Souvadra/CH248_Project/README.md

-# Topic: Understanding the dynamics of a complex biological networks without parameter information: Case study on the cell-cycle networkof fossion-yeast (*S.pombe*)
+# Topic: Understanding the dynamics of a complex biological networks without parameter information: Case study on the cell-cycle networkof fission-yeast (*S.pombe*)

 ## RACIPE Simulations (Three independent replicates for each network)